uf-mil/mil/docs/subjugator/lessons22.md

     confident that we could move our code on to the sub once it was tethered.
   - Not implementing a gazebo sim exacerbated these issues, as we couldn't do even basic sanity checks until the sub was hooked up.
-  - We need to come up with an easy way to move code from the developer's computer to the sub's computer that hopefully prevents mistakes when migrating.
+  - We need to come up with a way to move code from the developer's computer to the sub's computer that hopefully prevents mistakes when migrating.
 - Everyone working on the sub should be running the same version of the sub's current OS if at all possible.
 This lowers the amount of churn and multiple configurations that we need to keep a working knowledge of, and makes using